Turner Site (18CH205)

 White and red clay tobacco pipes form the largest portion of the colonial assemblage.

-More than 300 tobacco pipe fragments were recovered but only four colonial ceramics,
+More than 300 tobacco pipe fragments were recovered from the site but only four

-including a fragment of Morgan Jones ceramic, were recovered.
-A single fragment
+colonial ceramics, including a fragment of Morgan Jones ceramic, were recovered.

-of bottle glass, possibly from a case bottle, was reported in an early analysis
+A single fragment of bottle glass, possibly from a case bottle, was reported in

-of the material but no bottle glass was found in the catalog from which this
+an early analysis of the material but no bottle glass was found in the catalog

 The white clay tobacco pipes, including 281 stems with measurable bores from both